Ognissanti, Florence

 The chiesa di San Salvatore di Ognissanti, or more simply chiesa di Ognissanti (/it/; "Church of All Saints"), (Note: It gives its name to the borgo, one of the traditional divisions of Florence.) is a Franciscan church located on the eponymous piazza in central Florence, region of Tuscany, Italy.
-Founded by the lay order of the Umiliati, the church was dedicated to all the saints and martyrs, known and unknown.
+Founded by the lay order of the Umiliati, the church was dedicated to all saints and martyrs, known and unknown.

-It is the burial place of the famous Early Renaissance painter, Sandro Botticelli, as well as Age of Discovery-era explorer Amerigo Vespucci, from whom the name "America" is derived.
+The church is the burial place of the famous Early Renaissance painter, Sandro Botticelli, as well as of Age of Discovery-era explorer Amerigo Vespucci, from whom the name "America" is derived.